 4 CanAm Dex4® Glucose Tablets

-5 Dextrosols Glucose Tablets
+5 Dextrosol Glucose Tablets

 5 Wacky Wafers®

-6 SweetTart® (3 tabs/packet)
+6 SweetTarts® (3 tabs/packet)

 7 Pixy Stix

-8 SweetTarts® (3/4" Lifesaver size)
+8 SweetTarts® (3/4″ Lifesaver size)

-14 Smarties® (3/4" diameter roll)
+14 Smarties® (3/4″ diameter roll)

-Don't go too far.
-A panic overdose of orange juice with sugar, a box of chocolates or the entire contents of your refrigerator makes your goal of stable blood sugars hard to achieve.
-These panic attacks come from the release of stress hormones during lows.
+Lows do not mean unlimited treat time.
+A panic overdose of orange juice with sugar, a box of chocolates, and the entire contents of your refrigerator makes your goal of stable blood sugars hard to achieve.
+These panic attacks arise from the release of stress hormones during lows.